 The Blackguard Telecaster

-The Butterscotch Electric Guitar that started it all
+The Butterscotch Electric Guitar that changed history

 1. Origins and Design